 That claim by Microsoft has created too many questions in our minds.

 In some game consoles, backward compatibility is a feature that allows playing games designed for a previous generation’s device.
-It’s a great feature that means that when you upgrade to a new system, your old gaming console doesn’t have to go into the trash.
+It’s a great feature that means that your old gaming console doesn’t have to go into the trash when you upgrade to a new system.
 It keeps fans tied to their preferred console, too.

-What games will have the backward compatibility with the Xbox Series X?
+What games will have backward compatibility with the Xbox Series X?

-Bear in mind that not every Xbox 360 game, and even fewer original Xbox game worked on the Xbox One.
+Remember that not every Xbox 360 game and even fewer original Xbox games worked on the Xbox One.
 But Xbox chief Phil Spencer said in a statement on Sunday “existing Xbox One games, including backward-compatible Xbox 360 and original Xbox games, look and play better than ever before.”

 Microsoft managed to make 575 Xbox 360 games compatible with the Xbox One, but the feature did not implement until 2015, two years after its release.
 Backward compatibility worked by downloading a digital version of the game once the disk was inserted into the system for those who had a previous Xbox console game disc.
 The Xbox One emulates then the Xbox 360 or the original Xbox for playing the game.
 This use of software emulation was due to using a PowerPC processor in the Xbox 360, which is substantially different from the AMD x86 processor in the Xbox One.

 Since it required extra work to make a game playable on the Xbox One, Microsoft didn’t work on every older game to make compatible.
 The Xbox 360 maintains a catalog of more than 2,000 games, and on the newer hardware, only a quarter of them are playable.
 Last June, the company halted the process of working on the Xbox Series X feature.